Category: #alzheimers

 I have said some things in the wrong way.
 I really meant to help, to be supportive and available.
 What went on in my own mind, did not play out well for someone I was trying to help.
 I had to realize that I was looking at their situation through my own ways of caregiving and what I would have liked help with.

-If you truly want to be a help to your friends or family members that are caregivers, you have to buck up and take the time to learn what they need and want help with.
+If you truly want to be a help to your friends or family members who are caregivers, you have to buck up and take the time to learn what they need and want help with.
 No, that does not mean rapid-fire questions.
 A lot of the time, they do not know what they need or want because they are in hell and too stressed out to think.

 What do you do?
 How about you learn what they don’t need and don’t need to hear?